AkrosAG/Akros-Marketplace/Architecture/README.md

 6. User fills required fields, upload related pictures, give his contact address and confirm.
 7. The system validates the fields, ensures that the mandatory fields are filled and valid and shows the user his ad as a preview.
 8. The user checks the detail view of his ad.
 He has the possibility to go back to the creation page and correct the date or publish the ad.
-9. The user publish ad.
+9. The user publishes the ad.

 _Postcondition:_